All Episodes

 I'd love to, actually.

-Maybe I can come talk them off the ledge before they absolutely do.
+Maybe I can come talk them off the ledge before they absolutely leave it.

 I just think this kind of stuff requires us to respond with humor rather than anger because it's so absurd and so insane.

-They are now the left is gonna do what they always do when there's a Republican or conservative in power, and they've already begun the effort to delegitimize to slander, smear, besmirch, you know, use character assassination.
+But here's the problem: they are now, the left is going to do what they always do when there's a Republican or conservative in power, and they've already begun the effort to delegitimize, to slander, smear, besmirch, you know, use character assassination.

-As Donald Trump tries to move his agenda forward, it's gonna be a nonstop battle.
+As Donald Trump tries to move his agenda forward, it's going to be a nonstop battle.

 That's exactly right.